Dear Dr. Don,

 The Federal Reserve's publication "Compliance with Regulation CC" tells us this: "Regulation CC requires that financial institutions provide customers who have a transaction account with disclosures stating when their funds will be available for withdrawal; many institutions use the model disclosure statements included in Regulation CC."

 This may not apply to you.
 But one of the reasons consumers shouldn't live paycheck to paycheck is that they need a cash cushion or an emergency fund.
-Having one will help avoid bouncing checks and paying bank fees when a check doesn't clear right away.
+Having such flexibility will help avoid bouncing checks and paying bank fees when a check doesn't clear right away.

 Get more news, money-saving tips and expert advice by signing up for a free Bankrate newsletter.